 East Texan Evans Smith wrote in the Dallas Morning News in 1934, “Give Texas more Rangers of the caliber of ‘Lone Wolf’ Gonzaullas, and the crime wave we are going through will not be of long duration.”

 The Van Free State Press echoed, “‘Lone Wolf’ is one of the best known and most respected peace officers in the south.
 He’s quick on the trigger and all bad gun men know that, so seldom frequent his quarters.”

 Lone Wolf Gonzaullas’ reputation followed him after his retirement from the Texas Rangers in 1951.
 He served as a technical consultant for radio, motion pictures, and television shows such as the long-running and popular “Tales of the Texas Rangers.”

 According to Brownson Malsch in his 1998 book “Lone Wolf” Gonzaullas, Texas Ranger, the lawman had a personal collection of 580 guns plus knives, clubs and other weapons when he retired.

-“Many stories went untold as to the criminals he had acquired them from,” says Malsch.
+“Many stories went untold as to the criminals he had acquired them from,” noted Malsch.
 Lone Wolf simply said: “Some have real stories behind them, but it’s nobody’s business where they came from.”

-He was a gentleman, Malsch confirms, “courteous to men and women alike, except when it came to criminals, where Gonzaullas’ utter fearlessness and his deadly accuracy with pistols and rifles are credited with allowing him to survive.”
+He was a gentleman, Malsch confirmed, “courteous to men and women alike, except when it came to criminals, where Gonzaullas’ utter fearlessness and his deadly accuracy with pistols and rifles are credited with allowing him to survive.”

 The Ranger also was “an intensely religious man,” Malsch explained.
 “He was a keen student of the Bible and later in life carried a copy of the New Testament in his pocket and copies in his car.
 He handed these out to errant men whom he thought might be remolded into useful citizens.”
 Gonzaullas also underlined certain passages on sinning and forgiveness.